404src/exocore/_articles/ccna-summary.md

 MAC Address is a 6-byte (48-bit) globally unique physical address assigned to the device when it is made.
 Written as 12 hexadecimal characters.
 (00:00:00:00:00:00)

 ### 1.13.a MAC learning and aging
 When a switch receives a frame, it associates the MAC address of source with the corresponding port which the frame was received.
-The switch dynamically constructrs an address table using the MAC source addresses of received frames.
+The switch dynamically constructs an address table using the MAC source addresses of received frames.

 These dynamically learned MAC addresses are deleted from the table after the MAC address age value has expired.
 This frees unused addresses from the MAC address table for other active subscribers.
 The default value is 300 seconds.